nosvagor/cogikyo/diatomi/script.md

 conversations.
 I have often failed to walk away, or not dive deeper, when I should have remained casual and saved the conversation for a different time.

 Now, I struggle with determining _when_ I should have such conversations.
-Ironically, I find that the better I get at these impossible conversations, the less I enjoy "normal" conversations; the more uncomfortable I feel at parties; the less I feel like I can be myself; the more isolated I feel.
+I find that the better I get at these impossible conversations, the less I enjoy "normal" conversations.
+I feel more uncomfortable at parties, less likely to express what I feel, and more isolated.
+Ironically, I feel more equipped to have any conversation than ever before, so it's not a matter of being lost here...
+I think it's more likely that I am somewhat addicted to these harder conversations.

+Perhaps I've never found the right crowd, and haven't tried hard enough to find such people.
 It sucks, and I predict I'm not alone in feeling this way.

 Hence, the topic of this video.
 Maybe, if I can return to the fundamentals and determine the purpose of conversation as a whole, and understand how others view